gmarmstrong/python-datamuse/README.md

 # python-datamuse
-Basic Python wrapper and scripts for the Datamuse API.
-Everything is in a single directory because I'm too lazy to figure out how to do the relative imports properly right now.
-Same for why it's in Python 2 instead of 3 (getting tests and libraries to work for both).
+Basic Python (2) wrapper and scripts for the Datamuse API.

 Docs at http://datamuse.com/api/